Krishnadev Prasad Gaud

-Krishnadev Prasad Gaud (b.
-1895) also known as Bedhab Banarasi was an Indian Bhojpuri poet and professor.
+Krishnadev Prasad Gaud (born 1895) also known as Bedhab Banarasi was an Indian Bhojpuri poet and professor.
 He was the principal of DAV College Varanasi and the member of State Legislative Council (India) of Uttar Pradesh.

 Career

 In 1930 he became the editor of the weekly journal named Bhut which was used to be published from Varanasi.
 In 1934, He became the editor of the journal named Khuda Ki Raj Par and later wrote for the daily newspaper named Aaj.